 -

-Limit Exposure: Set aside specific times to check the news and social media, so you’re not overwhelmed.
+Limit Exposure: Set specific times to check the news and social media.
+Setting boundaries helps you stay informed without feeling overwhelmed.

 -